 These Games debut a new initiative called Young Athletes, aimed at children with intellectual disabilities ages 2 to 7.

-Special Olympics celebrates its 40th anniversary as a true global movement, with nearly 3 million athletes in more than 180 countries, including Afghanistan, shown right.
+Special Olympics celebrates its 40th anniversary as a true global movement, with nearly 3 million athletes in more than 180 countries, including Afghanistan.

 The Special Olympics World Winter Games in Boise, Idaho, USA, draws nearly 2,000 athletes from nearly 100 countries.
 U.S. Vice President Joe Biden visits and declares special needs advocacy "a civil rights movement."